Tommy Ware

 Thomas Ware (16 October 1885 – 1 May 1915) was an English professional footballer who played in the Football League for Bristol City as a goalkeeper.

 Personal life

 Prior to being bought out of the British Army to become a professional footballer, Ware served as a musician in the Cameronians (Scottish Rifles).
 Though discharged, he remained on the reserve list.
 He combined his football career with a factory job in Broadmead.
 Ware re-enlisted in the army upon the outbreak of the First World War in 1914 and enlisted as a gunner in the Royal Field Artillery.
-He was wounded in action during the Second Battle of Ypres and died of wounds at 84th Field Ambulance in Poperinge on 1 May 1915.
-He was buried in Poperinge Old Military Cemetery.
+He died in Poperinge of wounds incurred during the Second Battle of Ypres on 1 May 1915, and was buried in Poperinge Old Military Cemetery.